tanusoni-88067/Computer_Graphics_Practicals/README.md

 6.Write a program to clip a polygon using Sutherland Hodgman algorithm.

-7.Write a program to draw Hermite/Bezier curve.
+7.Write a program to draw Hermite curve.

+8.Write a program to draw Bezier curve.